-Our Corporate Governance Committee consists of Messrs.
-Van Horn, Hensley and Gardner, all of whom are "independent directors" as defined in NYSE Rule 303A.02, with Mr. Van Horn serving as chairman.
-We have adopted a Corporate Governance Committee charter, which details the principal functions of the Corporate Governance Committee, including:
+Our ESG Committee consists of Ms. Cotman and Messrs.
+Van Horn and Gardner, all of whom are "independent directors" as defined in NYSE Rule 303A.02, with Mr. Van Horn serving as chairman.
+We have adopted an ESG Committee charter, which details the principal functions of the ESG Committee, including:

-- identifying, evaluating and recommending to the full Board of Directors qualified candidates for election as directors and recommending nominees for election as directors at the annual meeting of stockholders; - developing and recommending to the Board of Directors corporate governance guidelines and implementing and monitoring such guidelines; - reviewing and making recommendations on matters involving the general operation of the Board of Directors, including Board size and composition, and committee composition and structure; - evaluating and recommending to the Board of Directors nominees for each committee of the Board of Directors; - annually facilitating the assessment of the Board of Directors' performance as a whole and of the individual directors, as required by applicable law, regulations and the NYSE corporate governance listing standards; - considering nominations by stockholders of candidates for election to our Board of Directors; - considering and assessing the independence of members of our Board of Directors;

-- developing, as appropriate, a set of corporate governance principles, and reviewing and recommending to our Board of Directors any changes to such principles; - · periodically reviewing our policy statements; and - reviewing, at least annually, the adequacy of its Corporate Governance Committee Charter.
+- identifying, evaluating and recommending to the full Board of Directors qualified candidates for election as directors and recommending nominees for election as directors at the annual meeting of stockholders; - developing and recommending to the Board of Directors corporate governance guidelines and implementing and monitoring such guidelines; - reviewing and making recommendations on matters involving the general operation of the Board of Directors, including Board size and composition, and committee composition and structure; - evaluating and recommending to the Board of Directors nominees for each committee of the Board of Directors; - annually facilitating the assessment of the Board of Directors' performance as a whole and of the individual directors, as required by applicable law, regulations and the NYSE corporate governance listing standards; - considering nominations by stockholders of candidates for election to our Board of Directors; - considering and assessing the independence of members of our Board of Directors; - developing, as appropriate, a set of corporate governance principles, and reviewing and recommending to our Board of Directors any changes to such principles; - periodically reviewing our policy statements and overseeing and recommending to our Board of Directors for approval the Company's policies regarding ESG matters, including the Company's Corporate Environmental Policy, Human Capital Support & Development Policy, Human Rights Policy, and Environmental/Social/ Governance Guidelines; - reviewing and recommending to our Board of Directors the Company's overall general strategy and initiatives regarding ESG matters; - overseeing and reviewing the Company's operational controls and risks regarding ESG matters, including ensuring that the employee responsible for leading the Company's environment management system reports directly to our Chief Executive Officer or Board of Directors, and discussing with our Board of Directors and management the steps taken to manage risks associated with ESG matters and their impact on the environment, the community and employees; - reviewing, assessing, and reporting to our Board of Directors at least annually on the Company's performance and reporting standards regarding ESG matters, including the Company's internal and external communications and disclosures; - reporting to our Board of Directors on current and emerging topics relating to ESG matters that may affect the business and performance of the Company or are otherwise pertinent to the Company; - advising our Board of Directors on stockholder proposals and other significant stakeholder concerns relating to ESG matters; and